Volunteering Innovators Programme

 A key ambition of the Volunteering Innovators Programme was to improve the evidence base around health volunteering and prove measurable benefits for patients, staff, volunteers, and services.

-We have developed Volunteering Service Guides for nine of the innovations funded by NHS England & Improvement.
-The guides share detailed information and learning, considerations and benefits of the service to an organisation looking to adopt and adapt one of the volunteering innovation services.
+We developed Volunteering Service Guides for nine of the innovations developed in the programme.
+The guides set out information about the service, and the benefits to any organisation looking to adopt and adapt one of the volunteering innovation services.

 Evidence from the two Royal Voluntary Service funded projects can be found in the Key Findings report.